wasim-ullah/wasim-blog/content/blog/talk-to-users.md

 Tell me about the last time you encountered that problem <li>
 Why was that hard? <li>
 What, if anything, have you done to try to solve the problem? <li>
-What don’t you love about the solutions you’ve tried? <li>
+What don’t you love about the solutions you’ve tried?
 </ol>

 {{< youtube MT4Ig2uqjTc >}}